Crate logru

 Expand description

 Logru is an embeddable and fast solver for a subset of Prolog.
-At the core of the solver is the Universe type which holds all known facts and rules.
+At the core lies the solver in the form of query_dfs which performs a depth-first search to prove the goals in a query.
+It does so by consulting the known facts and rules stored in a RuleSet.

-The Universe type represents all identifiers using IDs, there is no textual representation.
-For a more Prolog-like syntax, and an example on how to use the Universe type to build higher-level abstractions, have a look at the textual module.
+Internally, all identifiers are represented using IDs.
+These are managed via SymbolStore, which optionally provides a mapping between IDs and friendly names.
+There is no textual representation.
+For a more Prolog-like syntax, and an example on how to use the low-level components to build higher-level abstractions, have a look at the textual module.

 As an example, let’s define a few predicates for solving Peano arithmetic expressions.
 In Prolog, these could be written like this: